 Watch the full demo video.
 (1:52)

-In the first iteration of this project, I created a video, projected it onto a blank wall in the classroom space, and stood in front of it during my performance.
+In the first iteration of this project, I created a simple video, projected it onto a blank wall in the classroom space, and then stood in front of it during my performance.
 Because the video's content and timing were fixed, I needed to practice timing my actions — walking onstage and raising/lowering my arms — until I got it right.

 Behind the Scenes